pwa-builder/pwa-auth/creating-microsoft-key.md

 ### Microsoft Authentication Library (MSAL)
 pwa-auth uses <a href="https://docs.microsoft.com/en-us/azure/active-directory/develop/msal-overview">Microsoft Authentication Library (msal.js)</a> to sign-in and get authentication tokens.

-To keep pwa-auth lightweight, msal.js is loaded dynamically only when the user clicks "Sign in with Microsoft".
-Thus, no loading or parsing overhead is incurred if the user doesn't try to sign-in with his Microsoft account.
+To keep pwa-auth lightweight, msal.js is lazy-loaded when the user clicks "Sign in with Microsoft".
+Thus, no JS loading or parsing overhead is incurred if the user doesn't try to sign-in with his Microsoft account.

 ### Access Tokens